ray-project/ray/doc/source/serve/advanced-guides/inplace-updates.md

 :end-before: __end_client__
 ```

-Now, let's change the language that the text is translated into from French to German.
-We can change the `language` attribute in the `Translator` user config:
+Change the language that the text is translated into from French to German by changing the `language` attribute in the `Translator` user config:

 ```yaml
 ...